Syn: Strawberry Gallbladder

 (strawberry) gallbladder is the accumulation of cholesterol-laden

-macrophages within the submucosa, and is a common incidental finding
+macrophages in the lamina propria of the gallbladder, and is a common incidental finding

 se is symptomless.